yuxuanxc/tp/docs/DeveloperGuide.md

    2. Test case: `markVisited-attraction 1`<br>

       1. Scenario 1: First attraction does not have the purple Visited tag.<br>
-      Expected: First attraction is marked as visited on the list.
+      Expected: First attraction marked as visited on the list.
 Details of the attraction shown in the status message. <br>

       1. Scenario 2: First attraction already has the purple Visited tag.<br>
       Expected: First attraction remains unchanged.
 Error message shown in the result box.

-   3. Test case: `markVisited-attraction 1`<br>
+   3. Test case: `markVisited-attraction 0`<br>
-      Expected: No attraction is marked as visited.
+      Expected: No attraction marked as visited.
 Error details shown in the result box.

    4. Other incorrect markVisited commands to try: `markVisited-attraction`, `markVisited-attraction x` (where x is larger than the list size, or less than 0)<br>
       Expected: Similar to previous.